SeedSigner/seedsigner/README.md

 ## Now make your own "Orange Pill" enclosure too!

 The Orange Pill enclosure design has been open-sourced!
-Check out the "Orange_Pill" folder in this repo.
+Check out the "enclosures" folder in this repo.
 You'll need the following additional hardware to assemble it:

 * 4 x F-F M2.5 spacers, 10mm length
 * 4 x M2.5 pan head screws, 6mm length